 - Who you are (parent or child) and

 - Your goals – the situation you are trying to address.

 There are many situations in which a child is "emancipated" without obtaining approval from the court.
 A parent and child may make an agreement granting the child either partial or complete emancipation.
 The agreement does not need to be formally drafted.

+Whether a child is emancipated will really depend on the facts of a specific situation.
 For example, a minor may move out of the parent's house and be self-supporting while managing his/her own affairs.
 There may be an actual agreement, or the parent may simply not try to make the child return.
-In other situations, the parent may ask the minor to leave and to support him/herself.
-Or, a parent may require a minor to pay room and board.

 There may be other situations in which the parent and/or child may want to seek court approval of their agreement.
 As the legal procedure is not clear cut, it can be difficult to pursue.
 There are no court-approved self-help forms.
 You certainly will need the help of an attorney.
 Also, a mediator may help parent and child come up with an agreement.

 The courts become involved when there is the need for formal action.
 In parental abuse and neglect cases, Child Protective Services will be involved.